mbjarland/groovy-streaming-template-engine/Readme.md

 ## Usage
 The interface for this template engine is identical to the existing groovy template engines.

-Example code:
+Example code (tested with groovy 2.1.6 or below):

+    @GrabResolver(name='groovy-template', root='http://artifacts.iteego.com/artifactory/public-release-local')
+    @Grab('org.codehaus.groovy:groovy-streaming-template-engine:1.3')
+    @Grab('org.codehaus.groovy:groovy-templates:2.1.6')

+    import groovy.text.StreamingTemplateEngine
+    import groovy.text.SimpleTemplateEngine
+    import groovy.text.Template

-    SimpleTemplateEngine engine = new SimpleTemplateEngine()
+    StreamingTemplateEngine engine = new StreamingTemplateEngine()

-    def binding = [bird: 'raven', subject: 'writing desk',  flag: true] String data = "Alice, why is a ${bird}, <% flag ? 'like' : 'not like' %> a <%= subject %> <% out << '!' %>"
+    def binding = [bird: 'raven', subject: 'writing desk',  flag: true] String data = '''Alice, why is a ${bird} <%= flag ? 'like' : 'not like' %> a <%= subject %><% out << '?' %>'''

     Template template = engine.createTemplate(data)
-    Writable writable = template.make()
+    Writable writable = template.make(binding)
     StringWriter sw = new StringWriter()
     writable.writeTo(sw)

     println "RESULT: $sw"

+    //now test with a data set that breaks the existing template engines StringBuilder b = new StringBuilder()
+    def sixtyFourAs = "a" * 64
+    1024.times { b << sixtyFourAs }
+    def sixtyFourKAs = b.toString()

+    println "LENGTH: ${sixtyFourKAs.length()}"

+    engine.createTemplate(sixtyFourKAs).make()

+    boolean threwException = false
+    try {
+      new SimpleTemplateEngine().createTemplate(sixtyFourKAs).make()
+    } catch (GroovyRuntimeException e) {
+      println "Simple template engine fails..."
+      threwException = e.message.contains('String too long')
+    }
+    assert threwException

+executing this gives:

+    $ groovy sample_usage.groovy
+    RESULT: Alice, why is a raven like a writing desk?
+    LENGTH: 65536
+    Simple template engine fails...

+(this code can be found in the samlpe_usage.groovy file in the root of the repo)

-Normally, the temlate data would probably be pulled from a file (ala jsp, gsp, asp, xsp) but the above demonstrates using the template engine on a string and is self contained.
+Normally, the template data would probably be pulled from a file (ala jsp, gsp, asp, xsp) but the above demonstrates using the template engine on a string, is self contained, and gives a feel for what this repo is about.

 ## History
 I initially wrote this template engine a number of years ago, but omitted to make it publicly